Skip to main content

 • LucyEdit — our flagship editing model for precise, high-quality video transformations.

-• LucyEdit-Dev — a faster model optimized for simple edits and quick iterations.
+• LucyEdit-Fast — a fast model optimized for quick edits and rapid iteration.

 Model Comparison